coracle-social/coracle/README.md

 - [ ] Sort/migrate repository data to keep important events
   - Get rid of stuff from spaces the user isn't currently a member of
 - [ ] Apply mutes
+- [ ] Add discover > people/content tabs that pull from network rather than follows